VelocityLapse/velocitylapse.github.io/source/editor.rst

 Reverse
 ^^^^^^^

 Reverse the current project frames order so that the start is the end and vice-versa.
+Please note that this is applied during export only.

 Adding Images to a Project